medcomdk/MedCom-FHIR-Communication/docs/index.md

 MedCom FHIR Messaging is based on Asynchronous Messaging.
 In Asynchronous messaging, a Sending EcoSystem dispatches an unsolicited message to a Receiving EcoSystem possibly through several intermediate hubs.
 Besides sending a possibly requested acknowledgement immediately as a response, the Receiving EcoSystem responds to the Sending EcoSystem separately.
 The Receiving EcoSystem may respond more than once to any given message.

+When implementing a MedCom FHIR standard, it is fundamental to understand in which context the standard should be used to ensure that the implementation fulfils the business requirements.
+Therefore, it is important to understand the standard documentation for the given standard.
+Furthermore, it is essential to understand the messaging framework and the possibilities of the VANS Network, as the FHIR standards define the process for how information is packaged and sent from one part to another through the VANS Network.
+The messaging framework and the VANS Network are described as governance, previously known as the “Syntax and Communication Rules". <br>
+<a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> Click here to get more information about governance.</a>

 When exchanging a MedCom FHIR message, it is allowed to send in a FHIR+JSON og FHIR+XML format, which is in alignment with HL7 FHIR.

 ### 3.1 Governance for Reliable Messaging in general